yl2342/cbb752-final-project-part2/README.md

   - full_text

 ### 2. Analyze the Retrieved Literature with Gemini AI

-Process all collected PMC publications for the prioritized genes to construct a prompt embeed with the part II instruction for Gemini AI to conduct a comprehensive analysis as required
+Process all collected PMC publications for the prioritized genes to integrate the part II instruction into to prompt LLM to generate the overall summary.
+Then with the constructed summary embeded as the sequential prompt, ask LLM to do external database search on uniProt and generate the comparative analysis report.

+ Gemini AI to conduct a comprehensive analysis as required.

 ```shell
 python llm_mining.py